 - 1. Main pass thru portion to fill or draw propane is controlled by upper 3 sided knob on top. - 2.
-A small screw on the side of main body is referred to as a 10% valve which allows air to escape when filling and indicates when container has reached the 80% capacity - 3.
-Incoming positive seal valve MUST be pushed inward with fill nozzle or POL fitting to draw vapor out for appliance use On the bottom/inside is the float which closes when 80% of capacity
+A small screw on the side of main body is referred to as a 10% valve which allows air to escape when filling and indicates when container has reached the 80% capacity. - 3.
+Incoming positive seal valve MUST be pushed inward with fill nozzle or POL fitting to draw vapor out for appliance use.